-Toronto is an urban mosaic of cultures and ethnicities considered one of the most multicultural cities in the world.
+Toronto is an urban mosaic of cultures and ethnicity considered one of the most multicultural cities in the world.
 It is the most heavily populated city in Canada, a cosmopolitan financial, commercial and cultural center, blending its multicultural heritage — about 80 ethnic groups speaking more than 100 languages — with urban chic.
 With a lot to offer in terms of culture and entertainment any time of year, Toronto is the perfect travel destination for families and solo travelers alike.

 Whistler is Canada’s answer to your expectations of endless fun and relaxation.
 Located in the breathtaking Coast Mountains of British Columbia, Whistler is a resort community that even hosted the world during the 2010 Winter Olympics.
 Prior to the Olympics and quickly after, the town became an international oasis for adventure and beauty.
 The Whistler-Blackcomb Mountains provide a natural getaway for alpine skiing and snowboarding in the winter, and mountain biking, hiking, and camping during summer.